ablschools/data_scientist_challenge/README.md

 * They will certainly want to make use of the same data.
 * They don't have a license for paid statistical software like SAS, SPSS or Stata.
 Please use something free like Python, R or SQL.

-Once you have completed your solution, please email your answers, write up, and code attachments to codechallenge@ablschools.com.
+Once you have completed your solution, please email your answers and code attachments to codechallenge@ablschools.com.
 If you have any questions about the challenge or submission process, feel free to email us.

 ## The Challenge